1 dead, 3 seriously hurt in East Village high-rise fire: FDNY

 They saw a young woman and young man in one of the bedrooms, as the flames got more and more intense.

 Cortes’s brother, Justin Malpica, grabbed his cellphone and started recording.
-Cortes described what the two young people did next.
+Cortes described what they saw the two young people do next.

 “It was her brother,” Cortes continued.
 “Her brother tried to come down.
 She grabbed her brother to climb with her, and the fire started coming closer out the window.
 That’s when they started going down slowly, slowly.”